 - Have you suffered any financial losses due to your toe amputation?

-Once we have the answers to these questions and possibly others, we will be able to advise you on toe injury claim amounts you might receive, and then offer to take on your claim under out No Win No Fee claims service.
+Once we have the answers to these questions and possibly others, we will be able to advise you on toe injury claim amounts you might receive and then offer to take on your claim under our No Win No Fee claims service.

 Which Accidents Frequently Lead To Amputated Toe Injuries?

-When we answer the question, can I claim for a toe injury? much of the answer depends on hot with injury occurred.
-If it was through an accident caused by a third-party, it should be possible to claim compensation.
+When we answer the question, can I claim for a toe injury? much of the answer depends on how the injury occurred.
+If it was through an accident caused by a third party, it should be possible to claim compensation.
 Typical accidents that lead to a toe injury from a small toe injury to full amputation include:

 - Road traffic accidents – the single most common type of accident in the UK.
 A toe can be amputated through trauma damage during the accident.

 - Slips, trips or falls – in extreme cases, a bad fall can lead to a person losing a toe.

 - Handling accidents – such as carrying heavy machinery or other items, and dropping them on a foot, chopping off a toe.